 While the national narrative purports that Americans are more divided than ever before, we believe 2018 is a year of great opportunity.
 We share more with one another than we think — what we need is the space to find that common ground.

 That’s why MAP launched the Red & Blue Dialogues: to create a space for conversations among diverse community members with a spectrum of different perspectives.
 Along with members of our local State Future Caucuses, we're bridging the divide to discuss the issues most important to young people across the country.

-We invite you to join MAP, in partnership with the Milwaukee Journal Sentinel, WUWM 89.7 FM - Milwaukee's NPR, and the Zeidler Center for Public Discussion for 'You Voted- Now What?' a free, community event featuring a panel conversation and community discussion circles.
-RSVP HERE.
+On November 13th, MAP partnered with the Milwaukee Journal Sentinel, WUWM 89.7 FM - Milwaukee's NPR, and the Zeidler Center for Public Discussion to host ‘You Voted- Now What?' a free, community event featuring a panel conversation and community discussion circles.